MASE Educational Programs

 Each OCSE graduate shall demonstrate the following before graduation:

 (1) sufficient knowledge of fundamental scientific principles and computational techniques for application to offshore or coastal engineering situations

 (2) ability to analyze, model, and solve complex problems in marine structural engineering and hydrodynamics

 (3) ability to design comprehensively either offshore or coastal systems or components with realistic constraints in a team setting

 (4) ability to effectively present design/project reports or other technical material to clients or other expert or non-expert audiences

 (5) an appreciation of the socioeconomic, geopolitical, ethical, and environmental issues that surround engineering in the oceans and the coastal zone

 (6) an appreciation for the value of advanced study or professional development.

-The Maritime Systems Engineering program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
+The Offshore and Coastal Systems Engineering program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).